 - Visual Art

-For these subjects, students complete a course of study outlined in the subject specification for each subject.
+For these subjects, students complete a course of study outlined in the subject specification.
 Since 2014, subjects have been changing over on a phased basis to these new specifications.

-In 2018-2019, students will follow these new specifications as detailed below.
+In 2019-2020, students will follow these new specifications as detailed below.
 Click on the subject name to view that subject's specification:

 |Subject||First Year||Second Year||Third year|